BaconShaker/CRES/README.md

 The main menu is still in text form but the pickup is run in GUI format.

 I have it set up to build a list of input dictionaries and adds them to /GDrive/cres_sheets/location name

+3/13/15
+Friday the 13th...

+Moved GUI2.0 to it's own folder and added an __init__.py to the directory so I can work with shorter files and import as necessary.